Wake Island: Battle of Wake Island

-The American garrison, supplemented by civilian construction workers employed by Morrison-Knudsen Corp., repelled several Japanese landing attempts.
+The American garrison, supplemented by a few civilian construction workers employed by Morrison-Knudsen Corp., repelled one Japanese landing attempt.
 An American journalist reported that after the initial Japanese amphibious assault was beaten back with heavy losses on December 11, the American commander was asked by his superiors if he needed anything.
 Popular legend has it that Major James Devereux sent back the message, "Send us more Japs!" – a reply that became famous.
 After the war, when Major Devereux learned that he had been credited with sending such a message, he pointed out that he had not been the commander on Wake Island and denied sending it.
 "As far as I know, it wasn't sent at all.
 None of us was that much of a damn fool.
 We already had more Japs than we could handle."

 In reality, Commander Winfield S. Cunningham, USN, was in charge of Wake Island, not Devereux.
 Cunningham ordered that coded messages be sent during operations.
 A junior officer had added "send us" and "more Japs" to the beginning and end of a message to confuse Japanese code breakers.
 This was put together at Pearl Harbor and passed on as part of the message.